ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 | Step-by-step instructions    | Expresses intent clearly      |
 | Harder to refactor or extend | Easier to adjust and maintain |

 Once you embrace clean, declarative code, you’ll wonder how you ever lived without it.
 It’s the foundation for building more predictable, maintainable systems—and it all starts with the magic of pure functions.
-So grab your coding wand (or a strong coffee ☕), and let’s embark on this magical journey toward cleaner, more powerful code. 🌟✨
+So grab your coding wand (or a strong coffee ☕), and let’s embark on this journey toward cleaner, more powerful code. 🌟✨

 ---